Wall Street rises; Boeing up despite U.S. grounding of 737 MAX jets

 The Dow Jones Industrial Average rose 148.23 points, or 0.58 percent, to 25,702.89, the S&P 500 gained 19.4 points, or 0.69 percent, to 2,810.92 and the Nasdaq Composite added 52.37 points, or 0.69 percent, to 7,643.41.

-Also gaining were energy shares, with the S&P 500 energy index finishing up 1.09 percent.
+Energy shares rose as oil prices rallied about 2 percent.
+The S&P 500 energy index finished up 1.09 percent.

 Adding to the upbeat mood was a vote in which British lawmakers rejected leaving the European Union without a deal in any scenario.

-Fueling some volatility in afternoon trading, U.S. President Donald Trump said he was in no rush to complete a trade deal with China that Washington wants to include structural reforms by Beijing, including how it treats U.S. intellectual property.
+Fueling some volatility in afternoon trading, U.S. President Donald Trump said he was in no rush to complete a trade deal with China and insisted that any deal include how it treats U.S. intellectual property.

 Advancing issues outnumbered decliners on the NYSE by a 2.43-to-1 ratio; on Nasdaq, a 1.62-to-1 ratio favored advancers.